 SingHealth group.

-However, there are some specific nutrients that support brain development.
+However, there are some food tips and specific nutrients that can help improve focus and support brain development.

 1. Don't skip breakfast